Re-using copyrighted work

 • Permissions can be obtained free of charge for a defined amount of content for scientific publications

-Obtaining premissions
+Obtaining permissions

 Permission requests can be placed via the publisher.
 A link to the permission management platform is usually located right next to the original article.
 The exact location and designation can vary across journals and publishers.

-Avoiding charges
+Avoiding charges for permissions

 Handling of permissions will often be coordinated by a specialised license broker.
 Depending on nature of re-use and status of user, charges of 150$ - 1500+$ may apply.